tjadams/Coding-Problems/dsalgo/README.md

 ### Directed graph vs Undirected graphs (a.k.a. bidirectional graphs)
 * Directed graphs may have a route from nodes a to b but not nodes b to a (because node b can't go back to a). ex: a->b.
 * Undirected graphs have a route from nodes a to b and from nodes b to a.
 Ex: a-b.

+### Set
+A set is a collection of distinct objects.
+Order does not matter.
+So the set {1, 2, 3, 4} is the same as the set {3, 1, 2, 4}.

+### List
+A list is a collection of objects (may or may not be distinct) in which order does matter.
+So the list {1, 2, 3, 4} is different from the list {3, 1, 2, 4}.

 # Contributing
 ## Algorithm documentation skeleton